 For a more gravity-defying ride, the city's cable cars will sweep you up to the northeast neighborhood of Santo Domingo, where the award-winning modernist Parque Biblioteca España is found.
 It's another great spot for snapping photographs, admiring wall murals and sampling some of the city's best street food.

-Transferring to the Line L metrocable from Santo Domingo will transport you even further out of the city to Parque Arví (open Tuesday to Sunday), where lush forests and waterfalls abound less than 20 miles outside the city center.
+Transferring to the Line L metrocable from Santo Domingo will transport you even further out of the city to Parque Arví (open Tuesday to Sunday, 9 a.m. to 6 p.m.), where lush forests and waterfalls abound less than 20 miles outside the city center.
 From the cable car station you can take a horse or a bus to the Piedras Blancas entrance and stroll the trails surrounding the lake.

 What to eat

-The El Poblado neighborhood is the main destination for most tourists, and the best place to head for bars, nightclubs and trendy coffee shops.
+The El Poblado neighborhood is the main destination for most tourists.
 Parque Lleras is a leafy square lined with discotecas and can get quite rowdy at night, but by day has some great cafes that wouldn't look out of place in Brooklyn.

-The best coffee beans are no longer all exported and independent roasters including Cafe Velvet, Pergamino and Urbania are all offering high-end coffee prepared in a variety of methods from French press to siphon.
+The best coffee beans are no longer all exported and independent roasters are offering high-end coffee prepared in a variety of methods from French press to siphon.

 To truly understand Colombian coffee, you'll need to take a trip out of town to the world-famous Eje Cafetero, or Coffee Triangle.

-Andrés Múnera offers one-day or overnight trips to Concordia and Jardín, two of the most beautiful areas in the country, with his LandVenture Travel company.
+One-day or overnight trips to Concordia and Jardín, two of the most beautiful areas in the country, are available through LandVenture Travel company.

-The groups are small, sometimes just two people, and you're driven deep into the coffee axis, with Múnera providing a running commentary as you snake your way across valleys and rivers, through villages and to the top of mountains.
+The groups are small, sometimes just two people, and you're driven deep into the coffee axis, with an expert local guide providing a running commentary as you snake your way across valleys and rivers, through villages and to the top of mountains.

 One of the highlights is picking your own coffee amid the clouds at the Don Modesto plantation, and learning how to brew the perfect cup.

-Back in Medellin, El Poblado is making a name for itself as a foodie destination, too.
-Michelin-star chefs have descended on the upscale barrio in the past few years, opening up a slew of fine-dining and modern establishments to cater to the trendy crowds.
+Back in Medellin, El Poblado has long been making a name for itself as a foodie destination.
+Michelin-star chefs have descended on the upscale barrio in recent years, opening up a slew of fine-dining and modern establishments to cater to the trendy crowds.

-You'll need to book far in advance for Carmen, a Colombian-Californian fusion restaurant run by a couple who both trained at Le Cordon Bleu, but it's worth planning.
+You'll need to book far in advance for Carmen, a Colombian-Californian fusion restaurant run by a couple who both trained at Le Cordon Bleu, but it's well worth planning ahead.
 The fish of the day is fresh from the Pacific Coast, and customers dine in a beautiful room overlooking the open kitchen.
-Edgy, urban and recently renovated OCI.Mde is a local favorite, specializing in slow cooking, with the glazed pork shank being the star dish.
+Edgy and urban OCI.Mde is a local favorite, specializing in slow cooking, with the glazed pork shank being the star dish.

 Where to stay

-The best, and safest, place to stay is El Poblado, which offers a range of accommodation from shared dorm hostels to five-star luxury.
+The best, and safest, place to stay is El Poblado, which offers a range of accommodation from shared dorm hostels to five-star luxury -- although you will still need to keep your wits about you.
+Since the pandemic, street crime has increased across Colombia, so keep your valuables out of sight.

 The sleek, sexy Charlee Hotel is where the hip hang out.
 With a rooftop pool, DJ, three floors of gym space and a sushi bar, it's a magnet for the young and beautiful.
 With only 42 rooms, the high-rise hotel focuses on quality over quantity, and every bedroom is beautifully furnished, with a spacious, modern bathroom and plenty of room to continue the party.
 If you're looking for a more relaxed setting, Patio del Mundo delivers with its location in a leafy suburb just a stone's throw from the hubbub of Parque Lleras.
 Family-run, this seven-bedroom boutique hotel offers a welcome breather from the city.